vanpattenmedia/wpro/readme.txt

 *	Are we supporting all S3 regions?
 *	S3 connections should use cURL instead of fsockopen/etc.
 *	log_filename(), php_error_log_enabled() and log_is_enabled() should be variables, to removed function call overhead.
 Further, those functions needs unit tests.
+*	filters/actions that only exists for logging puropsos should not be added if logging is not enabled.